Skip to Site Header Skip to Main Content Skip to Footer

 Pre-sleep Activities

-• Caffeine: Consuming close to bedtime can make it difficult for some, as it can increase our core body temperature.
+• Caffeine: Consuming close to bedtime can make it difficult for some, as it can increase core body temperature.

 • Exercise: Performing intense exercise right before bedtime can interfere with your sleep.
-This can lead to elevated heart rate, adrenaline levels, and core body temperature, making it harder to fall asleep.
+This can lead to elevated heart rate, adrenaline levels, and increase core body temperature, making it harder to fall asleep.

 • Stressful Activities: When you're stressed, your blood vessels narrow, which can cause your skin temperature to drop and your core body temperature to rise.